ForgTav/E2EE-CropAutomation/README.md

 _Solution: This is from having outdated java certificates.
 Try updating your java (21 is recommended), but be prepared to manually install the files by copy-pasting the code from GitHub.
 The "Other Helpful Commands" section below can help with that._

-6) There is an "execute_complex" error when downloading the files from GitHub or trying to run autoStat && autoSpread

-_Solution: The execute complex refers to using the && operator.
-Double check that you installed at least Tier 2 memory.
-Anything less will prevent you from joining commands together._

-7)  The robot is inactive after startup
+6)  The robot is inactive after startup

 _Solution: Ensure the charger is connected correctly.
 The Mekanism cube cannot directly transfer energy to the charger._